dmgcodevil/java-jest-sample/README.md

 ## Local Setup

+Change value of "connectionUrl" to "http://localhost:9200" (Local ElasticSearch) at SpringConfiguration.java.

-To run example in your local environment with a local ElasticSearch instance via maven;
+Type below maven command to run example in your local environment;

 ```
     mvn jetty:run